JorgeMayoral/ripnode/README.md

 This is a learning exercise for me to learn Rust and keeping up with its ecosystem.

-## Use as a Library

-The API is very much not stable.
-Use at your own risk.
-Semver adherence definitely not guaranteed.
-Please lock to exact versions if you must.

 ## License

 Licensed under either of